user-cont/release-bot/README.md

 # Release bot [![Build Status](https://travis-ci.org/user-cont/release-bot.svg?branch=master)](https://travis-ci.org/user-cont/release-bot) [![PyPI version](https://badge.fury.io/py/release-bot.svg)](https://badge.fury.io/py/release-bot) [![Build Status](https://ci.centos.org/job/release-bot-push/badge/icon)](https://ci.centos.org/job/release-bot-push/)

+Automate releases on Github and PyPi.

+## Description

 This is a bot that helps maintainers deliver their software to users.
 It is meant to watch github repositories for release pull requests.
 The PR must be named in this format `0.1.0 release`.
 No other format is supported yet.
 Once the PR is merged, bot will create a new Github release, PyPi and Fedora respectively.